Skip to main content

 F

-FT (Token) — The native token of Flying Tulip.
+FT — The native token of Flying Tulip.
 Minted proportionally during the PCA (10 FT per $1) up to a hard cap of 10B.
-Supports cross‑chain transfers (OFT) and EIP‑2612 permits.
+Supports cross‑chain transfers (OFTCross‑chain messaging and token standard that allows FT to move natively across chains.View glossary entry) and EIP‑2612 permits.

-Funding Rate (Perps) — Periodic payments between long/short positions that keep perp prices aligned with spot; can be computed from actual borrowing costs.
+Funding Rate (Futures) — Periodic payments between long/short positions that keep future prices aligned with spot; can be computed from actual borrowing costs.

 H